 Lucifer is now known as ‘Satan’, which means “Adversary” in Aramaic.
 The other ‘fallen’ angels are now called ‘demons’ and ‘evil spirits’.
 Although they were cast out, they were not stripped of their powers and authority over their assigned territories in God’s creation (Daniel 10:12-13 & 20).
 Only, now they use their powers to create anarchy and destruction in hopes of confounding God’s eternal purposes.
 They will be stripped of their authority at the Last Judgement (Revelation 20:3 & 10).

-- “For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.”
-Eph.
-6:12.
+“For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.”
+Ephesians 6:12.

-“He who will have, for his Master and King, Jesus Christ, the Son of the Virgin, Who took upon Himself our flesh and our blood, will have the Devil for his enemy.” ~ quoted from ‘Table Talk’ (A collection of the sayings of Protestant Reformer Martin Luther, compiled by Johannes Mathesius in 1566)
+“He who will have, for his Master and King, Jesus Christ, the Son of the Virgin, Who took upon Himself our flesh and our blood, will have the Devil for his enemy.” ~ quoted from ‘Table Talk’ (A collection of the sayings of Protestant Reformer Martin Luther)

 When I went through Basic Training and AIT in the Army, much of our “class room” time was spent studying the “enemy”.
 We studied the kinds of weapons they used, how they built their defenses, booby-traps and mine-fields.
 We studied their propaganda and psychological warfare tactics.
 Christians involved in spiritual warfare would do well to do the same.